44th Chess Olympiad (Round 11):

-By the end of the grueling championship, Uganda women team finished in the 91st position out of 162 teams.
+By the end of the grueling championship, Uganda women’s team finished in the 91st position out of 162 teams.

-This was an improvement from 93rd position from the last Olympiad.
+This was an improvement from 93rd position in the last Olympiad.

 Un-defeated Ukraine dethroned hosts India in the first place.

-India completed the championship in the third place with 8 wins, 1 draw and 2 losses.
+India completed the championship in third place with 8 wins, 1 draw, and 2 losses.

-Egypt was the best placed African country in the women standings, dropping to 52nd from 44th.
+Egypt was the best-placed African country in the women’s standings, dropping to 52nd from 44th.

 Algeria followed second in the 70th position and Kenya in 73rd (having improved from 99th).

-Zimbabwe finished as fourth placed African country at the Olympiad.
+Zimbabwe finished as the fourth-placed African country at the Olympiad.